Budget and Finances

 Each year City staff prepare an annual report that includes the consolidated financial statements for Council and for the citizens of the City of Kenora.

-2025 budget frequently asked questions
+2026 budget frequently asked questions

-The total approved operating expenditure budget for 2025 is $46,894,722.
 This budget funds the City's programs and services, maintains and improves infrastructure, and covers uncontrollable costs such as insurance, fuel, utility rates, and provincially and federally mandated fees to essential external organizations.
 The City Council and Administration prioritize maintaining existing services while addressing future needs, ensuring residents have access to resources for a safe and connected community.

-The 2025 budget is centered on maintaining existing levels of service and programs, as well as preserving essential infrastructure.
+The 2026 budget is centered on maintaining existing levels of service and programs, as well as preserving essential infrastructure.
 Our primary aim is to ensure that residents have access to resources that promote a safe, healthy, and connected community.
 We are committed to sustaining the services and programs vital to our community while also addressing the needs of future generations.
 The budget outlines how the City will fund these essential services and manage over $1.2 billion in critical infrastructure.

-The 2025 budget prioritizes key investments in the core services and infrastructure that our community relies on, ensuring we maintain existing services while addressing future needs.
+The 2026 budget prioritizes key investments in the core services and infrastructure that our community relies on, ensuring we maintain existing services while addressing future needs.
 Our goal is to provide residents with resources that promote a safe, healthy, and connected community.
-We are pleased to announce a substantial capital investment of $11,422,300 for 2025, focused on enhancing our infrastructure and services.
-Here are some key projects that will have a significant impact:
+We are pleased to announce a significant capital investment of $13,500,031 for 2026, focused on enhancing our infrastructure and services.

-• Rural Road Enhancements: An investment of $576,000 to improve both hard surface and loose top roads, ensuring better connectivity for residents.
+Rural road enhancements: An investment of $576,000 to improve both hard surface and loose top roads, ensuring better connectivity for residents.

 The City is committed to investing in our community through a 10-Year Capital Investment Plan exceeding $200 million, which encompasses essential utilities and infrastructure improvements.